fairen-group/mof-biocompatibility/README.md

 8. High-throughput screening: For this, use prediction_HTS.py.

 Alternatively, if you have a single CIF file - you can use the Jupter Notebook: bioMOFx.ipynb.

+## Contributing
+Contributions, whether filing an issue, making a pull request, or forking, are appreciated.

+## License
+This code package is licensed under the MIT License.

+## Development and Funding
+This work was carried out at the Adsorption and Advanced Materials (A2ML) Laboratory.
+Supported by the Engineering and Physical Sciences Research Council (EPSRC) and the Trinity Henry-Barlow (Honorary) Scholarship.